posita/dyce/docs/countin.md

 Where we can identify independent terms and reduce the dependent term to a calculation solely involving independent terms, dependent probabilities can often be compactly expressed via an [``expandable``][dyce.evaluation.expandable]-decorated function or callback passed to [``foreach``][dyce.evaluation.foreach].
 First, we express independent terms as histograms or pools.
-Second, we express the dependent term as a function.
+Second, we express the dependent term as a function that will be called once for each of the Cartesian product of the results from each independent term.
+Results are passed to the dependent function from independent histogram terms as [``HResult`` objects][dyce.evaluation.HResult] or from independent pool terms as [``PResult`` objects][dyce.evaluation.PResult].
 Finally, we pass the dependent function to [``foreach``][dyce.evaluation.foreach], along with the independent terms, or, in the alternative, we decorate the function with [``expandable``][dyce.evaluation.expandable], and call it with the independent terms.

-Say we want to roll a d6 and compare whether the result is strictly greater than its distance from some constant.
+To illustrate, say we want to roll a d6 and compare whether the result is strictly greater than its distance from some constant.

 ``` python
 >>> from dyce.evaluation import HResult, foreach